mkinderwater/mk-piclock/pinouts.md

 # mk-piclock v1.6.10 Pinouts

-This document covers the Raspberry Pi GPIO header, SSD1322 OLED, MAX98357A I2S amplifier, speaker, and TTP223B touch sensor used by mk-piclock.
+This document covers the Raspberry Pi GPIO header, the confirmed working smaller 3.12-inch 256×64 SSD1322 OLED, MAX98357A I2S amplifier, speaker, and TTP223B touch sensor used by mk-piclock.

 The software uses **BCM GPIO numbering**.
 Physical pin numbers refer to the Raspberry Pi 40-pin header.